akovanev/kovanev.github.io/_posts/2020-07-29-Counter-of-working-threads.md

 ---
 layout: post
-title: Counter of working threads
+title: Counter of Working Threads
 ---

-When wanting to get the count of the thread pool active threads it looks natural to use the <code>ThreadCount</code> property of the <code>ThreadPool</code>.
+When you need to get the number of active threads, it seems natural to start with the <code>ThreadCount</code> property of the <code>ThreadPool</code>.

 <pre><code class="language-cs">/// &lt;summary&gt;
 /// Gets the number of thread pool threads that currently exist.